eea/eea.elasticsearch.river.rdf/README.rst

 ==================================
-EEA ElasticSearch RDF River Plugin
+EEA ElasticSearch RDF River Indexer
 ==================================

 Introduction
 ============

-The EEA RDF River Plugin for ElasticSearch allows to harvest metadata from SPARQL endpoints or plain RDF files into ElasticSearch.
-It is provided as a plugin.
+The EEA RDF Indexer for ElasticSearch allows to harvest metadata from SPARQL endpoints or plain RDF files into ElasticSearch.
+It is provided as a standalone application.

 .. contents::